Introduction: How I Really Started My MIS Journey

 Soft Skill Matters More Than You Think

-MIS is not silent job.
+MIS is not a silent job.

 You talk daily with people.